ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-18-vc-ico-idea.md

 Simple.
 Build a VC firm, based on the blockchain.

-For the name, I had a number of choices:
+For the name, I had a number of choices of available domain names:

 -  [herd.capital](http://herd.capital)
 -  [collect.capital](http://collect.capital)